 Everything we do in this class is designed to help you have a successful college career.
 If something is going on in your life that interferes with your success in this class, I cannot help you if you do not communicate with me.

 I am looking forward to working with each one of you this semester!!

-NOTE: The above guidelines are subject to amendment by the professor at any point during the semester.
-Changes will be announced in class, and students are responsible for knowing about these changes.
+NOTE: The above guidelines are subject to amendment at any point during the semester.